capstanlqc/mtpe-tasks/README.md

 We also computed the average similarity ratio between the initial MT version and the PE version for each of the two categories (high confidence and low confidence).

-### Analysis
+#### Analysis

 We analyzed correlation between two variables:

-- the distance or deviation of the QE score of each segment from the threshold
+- the quality evaluation (QE) score of each MT version
-- the similarity between the initial MT and the PE versions
+- the post-editing (PE) distance to turn the initial MT version into the PE one

-> The second magnitude is the opposite of the edit effort.

 We have used two metrics to calculate the correlation coefficient (which measures the extent to which two variables tend to change together):

 - Pearson correlatoin coefficient
 - Spearman correlation coeficient

-We have examined the relationship between the two variables with a scatterplot.
+We have visualized and examined the relationship between the two variables with a scatterplot.

-### Results
+#### Results

 | Locale | Threshold | Pearson coefficient | Pearson P-value | Spearman coefficient | Spearman P-value |
 |----|----|----|----|----|----|